 At times I used a two-handed vine cutting method because it took the pressure off of the muscles in my dominant, over-used hand.
 I used as they are spring-loaded and made for easier closure during repeated use.
 They were ideal for vines that needed to be cut from a distance, and especially for cuts up to 3 inches wide (large bundles of intertwined vines).
 Corona Loppers

 To use this tool effectively the vines already had to be taut as I didn't have a free hand to cut them otherwise.
-These loppers also came in handy for Step 5.
+These loppers also came in handy for Steps 4 and 5.
 If you need to reach eye level or above to cut any vines, wearing safety glasses is advised.

-The thicker and more mature the vines are the larger the crowns will be.
+If you have a big job to do or have thick and mature kudzu, you will likely have large crowns.
 As you can see above the crowns look like very large nodes.
-To get to large crowns like this cut away all thick above-ground vines surrounding the crown using a reciprocal saw.
-I used my because I didn't have to be anywhere near electricity to use it, and it also came with a wood blade, ready for use.
+To get to large crowns like this cut away all thick above-ground growth surrounding the crown using a reciprocal saw.
+I used my because I didn't have to be anywhere near electricity to use it, and it also came with a wood cutting blade, ready for use.
 Skil Saw

-It's best to reserve using a powered saw for the toughest cuts that would otherwise cause you the most manual labor, just in case you are not close enough to an outlet for a recharge.
-I love my saw because I was able to use the power jump charger during a lunch break to fully charge it back up in 25 minutes.
+Use the powered saw for the toughest cuts that will otherwise cause you the most manual labor.
+I love the saw because I was able to use the included power jump charger during a lunch break to fully charge it back up in 25 minutes.
 I just went back to work for my next round of kudzu cuts.

 To help keep your blade clean and free of corrosion, after using it coat it with some WD-40 or motor oil and wipe it down with a rag.